Color-factor symmetry of the amplitudes of Yang-Mills and biadjoint scalar theory using perturbiner methods: Introduction

 Color-factor symmetry is also a property of tree-level amplitudes of the biadjoint scalar (BAS) theory \cite{Cachazo:2013iea}, whose fields transform in the adjoint representation of $U(N) \times U(\tN)$, as was proved using the cubic vertex expansion \cite{Brown:2016mrh}.
 Cheung and Mangan \cite{Cheung:2021zvb} observed that the classical equations of motion of the BAS theory also possess color-factor symmetry, and that this implies the invariance of the tree-level amplitudes.
 They demonstrated a relation between the $U(N)$ color-factor symmetry of the equations of motion and the conservation of current associated with the dual $U(\tN)$ symmetry.
 In ref.~\cite{Cheung:2022pdk}, these results were generalized to curved symmetric spacetime. \para

 In this paper, we offer a new proof of color-factor symmetry based on a recursive approach.
 In 1987, Berends and Giele \cite{Berends:1987me} introduced a method for computing tree-level QCD amplitudes using a set of partially off-shell amplitudes (subsequently known as Berends-Giele currents), which were then computed recursively.
 Rosly and Selivanov \cite{Rosly:1996vr,Selivanov:1998hn,Selivanov:1999as} later showed that a perturbative solution of the classical equations of motion (dubbed the {\it perturbiner expansion}) acts as a generating function for Berends-Giele currents.
 Mafra, Schlotterer, et al.\cite{Lee:2015upy,Mafra:2015vca,Mafra:2016ltu,Garozzo:2018uzj} also used classical equations of motion to generate Berends-Giele currents in various theories.
-Mizera and Skrzypek \cite{Mizera:2018jbh} introduced the {\it color-dressed perturbiner expansion}, which, as we will see in this paper, is well adapted for the demonstration of color-factor symmetry of tree-level amplitudes.
-We present this alternative proof because the recursive methods employed may be more familiar to modern readers than the radiation vertex expansion used in ref.~\cite{Brown:2016mrh} to prove color-factor symmetry.
+Mizera and Skrzypek \cite{Mizera:2018jbh} introduced the {\it color-dressed perturbiner expansion}, which, as we will see in this paper, is well adapted for the demonstration of color-factor symmetry of tree-level amplitudes. \para

+Further developments in this subject include the work of Lopez Arcos, Quintero V\'elez, et. al., who related the $L_\infty$-algebra that appears in Batalin-Vilkovisky quantization \cite{Macrelli:2019afx} to the perturbiner expansion for biadjoint scalar and Yang-Mills theories \cite{Lopez-Arcos:2019hvg} as well as in gauge theories with matter \cite{Gomez:2020vat}.
+Berends-Giele currents in BCJ gauge were constructed using Bern-Kosower rules \cite{Ahmadiniaz:2021fey}, with this work extended to gravity using the double-copy procedure \cite{Ahmadiniaz:2021ayd}.
+Gomez and Jusinskas have applied perturbiner methods to gravity coupled to matter \cite{Gomez:2021shh}, and in ref.~\cite{Armstrong:2022mfr}, perturbiner methods were used to compute tree-level boundary correlators in anti-de Sitter space.
+The perturbiner approach has also been found effective for computing one-loop integrands \cite{Gomez:2022dzk}.
+The connection between tree-level Berends-Giele recursion relations and the $L_\infty$-algebra uncovered in ref.~\cite{Macrelli:2019afx} was extended to loop-level recursion relations and the quantum homotopy algebra $A_\infty$ in ref.~\cite{Jurco:2019yfd}.
+For connections between the homotopy algebra and the double copy, see refs.~\cite{Borsten:2021hua,Escudero:2022zdz,Borsten:2022ouu}. \para

+We present this alternative proof of color-factor symmetry because the recursive methods employed may be more familiar to modern readers than the radiation vertex expansion used in ref.~\cite{Brown:2016mrh} to prove color-factor symmetry.
 Moreover, this recursive approach may be easier to generalize to the exploration of color-factor symmetry in other theories. \para

 The outline of this paper is as follows.
 In sec.~\ref{sec:cfs}, we recall how color-factor symmetry acts on amplitudes, and how the BCJ relations follow as a consequence.
 In sec.~\ref{sec:perturbiner}, we show how the color-dressed perturbiner expansion is used to compute tree-level amplitudes, first in the biadjoint scalar theory, and then in Yang-Mills theory.
 In sec.~\ref{sec:proof}, we then use the color-dressed perturbiner expansion to prove color-factor symmetry for tree-level amplitudes of the biadjoint scalar theory and of Yang-Mills theory.
 Sec.~\ref{sec:concl} contains our conclusions.